error-tracker/php-sdk/README.md

 ]);
 ```

 ## The Error Handler

-If you are using a vanilla PHP application you can register a error handler to
+If you are using a vanilla PHP application you can register an error handler to
 catch your errors and sent them straight to Error Tracker.
-All you need to do
+Simply create a new
-is create a new instance of the `Handler` class.
+instance of the `Handler` class.

 ```php
 use ErrorTracker\Handler;